Alerts

 To access to this review, please contact ISM.

-Guidelines for Abstract Submission
+Targeting Microbiota Abstract Submission

 Submission Guidelines:

-1. All abstracts for oral or poster presentations will be submitted to the Scientific Committee.
+1. Submit abstracts to the Scientific Committee.

-3. Only one abstract is accepted for one registered person.
+3. One abstract per registered person.

-5. Online posters will be accepted.
+5. Online poster submissions are accepted.

 Microbiota Boutons

-Reviewing and selection process
+Reviewing and Selection Process

 Short Oral Presentations